-Yes, you can keep breastfeeding your baby, even if you take antiviral medicines for flu-like symptoms.
-A mother's breast milk is custom-made for her baby, providing antibodies that babies need to fight infection.
+If you have the flu, you can keep breastfeeding your baby, even if you take antiviral medicines for flu-like symptoms.
+Breast milk is custom-made for babies, providing antibodies that babies need to fight infection.
 So, continuing to breastfeed can protect your baby from the infection that your body is fighting.

 - Wash your hands well and often.

 - Cough or sneeze into a tissue (and then throw it away).